Meet The Team

 Since then I have been cooking and creating culinary delights for my friends and family, as well as working on food and drinks projects.

-I am currently living Italianly in Parma, Italy with my family.
+I am currently living in Modena, Italy with my family.

 Ilaria Bertinelli was born in Parma, Italy.
 She comes from a family of farmers, and producers of Parmigiano Reggiano cheese.
 In 1993, she graduated from the University of Trieste as an English and Spanish translator and a thesis degree on ham processing in Italy, UK and Denmark.